Religious NaturalismTaking Nature to Heart

 People vary in the extent to which they see themselves as “religious”.
 (They may also vary in their attitudes toward non-traditional use of this term, as some see it bound to established religions.)
 But, whether they consider themselves to be religious or not, each person, at times, considers religious questions.
 Each forms a view of how things are and what may be possible or not, and a sense of what is important, right, and good.
 If they consider the order and beauty and unanswered questions about the world, they may encounter a sense of mystery and form ways of dealing with the unknown.
 And, as they stand with others to mark life events (the birth of a child, a wedding, or a funeral), they may acknowledge some things as deeply important, or “sacred”.
-With these types of responses or feelings, and as they act in accordance with their beliefs, each person can be seen as having their own spiritual sense, or their own personal approach to religion.
+With these types of responses or feelings, and as they act in accordance with their beliefs, each person can be seen as having their own spiritual sense, or their own personal approach to being religious.

 Some terms related to religiosity